Email subscription form header

 Travel Tuesday Steals and Deals – Tips, Hacks and Discount Travel Sites for Cheaper Travel

-It is no secret that travelers want to get back out there, myself included.
-It is also no secret that we are still in challenging times.
-Pack your patience, flexibility, and contingency plans.
+It is also no secret that we are still experiencing challenging times.
+Prepare your patience, flexibility, and contingency plans accordingly.

 After exploring your options, the best course of action might be to get help from a travel agent to help navigate ever-changing health requirements and protocols, and cancelation policies.
 Ask about travel insurance and find out what the policy will and will not cover before purchasing.

-I took a cruise in October from New York to Quebec and it went very smoothly with just a few small glitches.
-Our family was not quite ready for overseas travel but we have a big trip planned for next May.
+I took a cruise from New York to Quebec last October, and it went very smoothly with just a few minor glitches.
+Our family was not quite ready for overseas travel, but we have a big trip planned for May.

 Navigate This Article